 It takes one creative visionary man to reinvent the village

 Professional cooperative, community of artists and craftsmen, neighbours, friends - how is it possible to combine them in just one place?
 Only if all of them are the same people.
 Welcome to the first artists village just 1 hour away from Helsinki.
-It doesn’t require a good eye for detail to feel how this place naturally breaths out its history on every visitor passing by.
-The village was originally build to cover the needs of a big production company of tools and ironware that has shared its brand name with it.
+It doesn’t require a good eye for detail to feel how this place naturally breathes out its history on every visitor passing by.
+The village was originally built to cover the needs of a big production company of tools and ironware that has shared its brand name with it.
 By 1990 the company had moved its manufacturing out to the nearby cities and abroad, prompting villagers to move.
 Ingmar Lindberg, the vice president of Fiskars company, offered artists from all over the country to inhabit empty buildings and adopt them for their needs.
-But before that it was a selection of professional committee to pass.
-Until recently coming to Fiskars to live and work was a challenge - you got to be renowned artist or practitioner with a strong portfolio and clientele to be able to make living from your work.
+But before that it was a selection of a professional committee to pass.
+Until recently coming to Fiskars to live and work was a challenge - you had to be a renowned artist or practitioner with a strong portfolio and clientele to be able to make a living from your work.

 Fiskars is all about work and life balance, there is no one here who doesn’t work hard but every single minute of that work is a bliss followed by joy of living in nature.
 It gives you hope that art and life can get along really well.

 For application form and more details contact Fiskars or Kati Sointukangas

 Deadline for next year AIR is due to 20th October